Nausea and vomiting in pregnancy (NVP) affects approximately 75% of pregnant women.

 Initial therapy should be conservative.
 This may include nonpharmacologic treatments such as diet modification, emotional support, ginger, and acupressure.

-Nausea and vomiting in pregnancy (NVP), commonly referred to as morning sickness, typically begins between the fourth and seventh week after the last menstrual period.
+Nausea and vomiting in pregnancy (NVP), commonly referred to as morning sickness, typically begins between the fourth and eighth week after the last menstrual period.
 It is characterized by nausea and vomiting that occur more frequently during the morning hours, and typically resolves in the second trimester.
 Hyperemesis gravidarum is the most severe form of NVP and is characterized by persistent vomiting, volume depletion, ketosis, electrolyte disturbances, and weight loss.

 History and exam